SmokinCaterpillar/pypet/doc/source/cookbook/concept.rst

 PS: If you use *pypet* for your research, I would be grateful if you follow the :ref:`citation_policy`.

+PPS: If you use *pypet* for BRIAN_ simulations, also check out the :ref:`brian-framework`.

 .. _BRIAN: http://briansimulator.org/